corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 Async Rust requires proficiency in the language and can be challenging for beginners.
 [Navigating the space is hard.](/blog/async)

 Establish early on if you want to use async Rust in your project because it can have a big impact on your project.
 Some companies are fine with using async Rust everywhere, while others use it only when there is no other choice (e.g. the ecosystem does not provide a synchronous alternative).
-For the rest of the application (such as their domain model), they stick to synchronous code.
+I saw success in keeping the core of the application synchronous while using async for I/O-bound tasks.
+For example, you could have a lib, which is synchronous and a wrapper around it that is async.
+This makes testing easier and allows you to use the synchronous lib in other projects.

 Either way, establish a policy early on and make sure everyone is on the same page.